A Comprehensive History of Chatbots

 For example, if you told Eliza that you were sad, it would respond with “Why are you sad?” inciting a further discussion and urging you to continue.

-This meant that Eliza could respond to a question that it doesn’t understand with a relatively simple process of rephrasing the input as a question, so the user is kept in conversation.
+This meant that Eliza could respond to a question it didn’t understand with the simple process of rephrasing the input as a question.
+Doing so, it could keep the user in conversation.
 Thus an illusion of understanding is generated, even though it may be merely superficial.

 It was capable of answering basic questions and asking for users to elaborate on their discussions.
 Eliza was a groundbreaking invention despite its lack of “real” intelligence.
 Despite only being capable of using pattern matching methodology to form new sentences, Eliza would receive an overwhelming response of positivity for its “human-like” conversations.